Linking and tagging information

 Credit Card Fraud Prevention | Link visitor ID to hashed credit card numbers to prevent repeated use of faulty credit cards.
 Flag visitors that exceed a certain number of credit cards. |

-- On your client, using
+- On your client, during the identification event: Use the

 linkedId